Have Diabetes and Enrolling in Medicare? Start Here

 1) To review Medicare plans, use the Plan Finder.
 For the purposes of this walk-through, we are going to go through the process of finding an ideal Medicare Advantage plan (comprehensive Medicare coverage offered through private insurers).

 2) From there, you will enter your home zip code, then press continue.
-Confirm your county, and answer the next question on whether or not you receive help with your costs from any of the listed programs, then press next.
+Confirm your county, and answer the next question on whether or not you receive help with your costs from any of the listed programs (if you do, be sure to select it, as this may also lower your healthcare costs), then press next.